BrownDogGadgets/CrazyCircuits/README.md

 ### Contents

-- Rewire_Circuits.pretty KiCad modules library
-- rewire_circuits KiCad symbols library
+- Rewire Circuit library
-- Brown Dog KiCad Project Template preset for OSH Park-compatible design rules.
+- Brown Dog Circuit Kit Template
+- Instructions
+  1. How to open the project template
+  2. How to create circuits
+  3. How to create modules

 ### Contributors